RalucaGh/RG/ML.md

 3. Apply and critically appraise machine learning techniques to real-world problems, particularly where technical risk and uncertainty is involved.
 4. Systematically develop and implement the skills required to be effective member of a development team in a virtual professional environment, adopting real-life perspectives on team roles and organisation.

-## Units 1-3: Collaborative Discussion 1
+## Units 1-3: he 4th Industrial Revolution
 Schwab (2016) argues that the Fourth Industrial Revolution will fundamentally alter the way we exist and that the response to it needs to be integrated, comprehensive, and inclusive of all relevant stakeholders.
 He also argues that the speed of these breakthroughs has no historical precedent (Schwab, 2016).
 This is evident in the increasing reliance on technology, particularly telecommunication and the internet.
 Millions of people are now connected to the internet via mobile phones augmented with AI, forming a complex structural web (Schwab, 2016).

 The critical dependence on the Internet of Things (IoT) was illustrated during one of the most significant telecommunication outages in recent Australian history.
 In 2023, ten million Optus users were left without phone coverage or internet (Sharwood, 2023; Farrer & Taylor, 2023).
 The outage had far-reaching consequences, halting key government services such as transport and health (Farrer & Taylor, 2023) and disrupting SMS authentication and payment systems (Clark, 2024).
 It was reported that 228 triple-0 emergency calls could not connect, leaving individuals unable to contact emergency services (Williams, 2023).